 Become registered with the ABCFP in three steps:

-- Become an Enrolled Member
+- Apply to become an Enrolled Member - Forester in Training

 - Complete the Registration Requirements

 1. APPLY TO BECOME AN ENROLLED MEMBER

 BEFORE YOU APPLY:

 See the Application to Registration Process Chart for an overview of the application approval process.

 Once your FIT or ASFIT application is approved by council, you are entitled to use the title 'Forester in Training' and the designation 'FIT'.

 FITs abide by the Code of Ethics and Standards of Professional Practice contained in the ABCFP Bylaws and complete the following registration requirements: